 Roots $\inputmarginalVect_\beta$ of an RD problem are very well-behaved --- namely, piecewise analytic in $\beta$.
-Reducing an RD problem mods out the kernel of the Jacobian in cluster-marginal coordinates $\inputmarginalVect$, leaving it non-singular, and yet is simple and straightforward to implement.
-By the implicit function theorem \cite[(I.1.7)]{kielhofer2011bifurcation}, not only there exists a unique root $\inputmarginalVect_\beta$ of the reduced problem (through a given $\inputmarginalVect_{\beta_0}$), but it is also (real) analytic, since $BA_\beta$ \eqref{eq:BA-operator-def} is a composition of analytic functions.
+Reduction of an RD problem mods out the kernel of the Jacobian in cluster-marginal coordinates $\inputmarginalVect$, leaving it non-singular, and yet is simple and straightforward to implement.
+By the implicit function theorem \cite[(I.1.7)]{kielhofer2011bifurcation}, there not only exists a unique root $\inputmarginalVect_\beta$ of the reduced problem (through a given $\inputmarginalVect_{\beta_0}$), but it is also (real) analytic.
+For, the $BA_\beta$ \eqref{eq:BA-operator-def} operator is a composition of analytic functions.
 Recall, e.g., \cite[IX.3]{dieudonne1969foundations}, that $\inputmarginalVect_\beta$ is \textit{analytic} (in some open set) if its infinite-order Taylor expansion \eqref{eq:solution-by-beta-as-taylor-approx} about any $\beta_0$ not only exists ($\inputmarginalVect_\beta$ is smooth), but also converges pointwise to the function itself, within some radius of convergence.
-Every coordinate $\inputmarginalSymbol_\beta(\hat{x})$ of $\inputmarginalVect_\beta$ is nothing but an (infinite) power series in $\beta - \beta_0$.
-Power series converge uniformly (on closed intervals) inside their radius of convergence.
-That is, only a finite number of summands is needed to extrapolate the solution on an entire interval, at arbitrary precision.
-In principle, this allows extrapolating the whole solution curve by using Taylor expansions at just a few points if the convergence radii are large enough. cf., Figure \ref{fig:7-points-example}.
+Every coordinate $\inputmarginalSymbol_\beta(\hat{x})$ of $\inputmarginalVect_\beta$ is nothing but an (infinite) power series in $\Delta \beta := \beta - \beta_0$.
+The partial sums of a power series converge uniformly on closed intervals inside their radius of convergence.
+That is, only a finite number of summands is needed to extrapolate the solution on an interval, at a given precision.
+In principle, this allows us to extrapolate the entire solution curve by using Taylor expansions at just a few points if the convergence radii are large enough, as demonstrated by Figure \ref{fig:7-points-example}.